 St. Patrick’s National School is a Catholic primary school under the patronage of the Bishop of Meath.

-Children and parents are asked to enter and leave the school by the main gates.
+Children are asked to enter and leave the school by the main gates or pedestrian gates.

 Pupils are asked to walk their bicycles while on school grounds.
 Dogs are not permitted on the premises but can be left at the designated poles outside the front wall of the school car park.

-When crossing the main street wait until Caroline, our Traffic Warden, has brought all traffic to a stop before you cross.
+When crossing the main street wait until Alison, our Traffic Warden, has brought all traffic to a stop before you cross.
 Always cross the main street where she is working.

 Entry to the School